 2. Through what channels can you get coffee on the German market?

-The German end market for coffee can be segmented by quality and by in-home and out-of-home consumption.
-The high-end segment represents a growing niche market in both the in-home and out-of-home segments, as consumers increasingly demand specialty coffees.
-Suppliers in producing countries mainly enter the German market through an importer, but there has been an increase in direct trade between coffee roasters and producers.
+Germany’s coffee end market can be segmented by quality.
+The high-end and upper-end segments represent a small but growing niche market.
+Suppliers in producing countries mainly enter the German market through an importer, but there has been an increase in direct trade between coffee roasters and producers/exporters.

 How is the end market segmented?

-The German end market for coffee can be segmented by quality, as shown in the below figure:
+The German end market for coffee can be segmented as follows:

 Figure 3: Coffee end market segmentation by quality